57. How did Mark end his Gospel? (Mk.16:9-20)

 With nine Greek Uncial manuscripts, (±350-900 A.D.) and most of the minuscule manuscripts (±900-1550 A.D.) as well as at least 19 manuscripts of translations, this ending gives strong indication that it had been part of the Gospel from a very early date.
 Yet many of these witnesses have an indication that the authenticity of this part is in doubt.

 Tatian who compiled a single narrative from all four Gospels, the Diatessaron (±170 A.D.) included this long ending.
 Also Justin who was martyred in 165 A.D. new this ending.

 A cautious reader should clearly note that the vocabulary, syntax as well as style of writing in verses 9-20 drastically differ from the rest of Mark.
 It is obviously not the work of Mark himself.
 But what should one do with something that had most probably been part of the Gospel, though clearly not been written by Mark himself?

-Codex Washington, (W*) dated ± 350 A.D. is a manuscript that bad probably been compiled from portions of many different manuscripts is the oldest Greek witness of the long ending.
-The following addition is found after Jesus’ rebuke of the lack of faith by the disciples in verse 14: “ “
+Codex Washington, (W*) dated ± 350 A.D. is a manuscript that had probably been compiled from portions of many different manuscripts is the oldest Greek witness of the long ending.

 What we accept as canon and what not, is strongly in the forefront with this scripture.